pemcg/manageiq-automation-howto-guide/chapter7/using_tags_from_automate.md

   end
 end
 ```
-On a small CFME 5.5 system this prints:
+On a small CloudForms Management Engine 5.5 system this prints:

 ```
 MiqAeServiceManageIQ_Providers_Redhat_InfraManager_Template: rhel7-generic is tagged